emmayuan25/cs201-team6/README.md

 # Getting Started
 Clone the repository to local, run `npm install`

-the, run `npm start` to view in browser
+then, run `npm start` to view in browser